flaviut/flaviut.github.io/_posts/2018-04-07-open-sesame.md

 ---
 layout: post
-title: "Open Sesame: Building a face-detecting lock"
+title: 'Open Sesame: Unlock doors… with your face (HackPrinceton S18)'
 description: "Combining 3-d printing, Azure compute services, and Linux into a self-unlocking deadbolt"
 ---